-During the webinar, one of the questions asked was, “What is the best way to determine an appropriate level of service for community water or waste water system?”
+During the webinar, one of the questions asked was, “What is the best way to determine an appropriate level of service for community water or wastewater system?”

 Yeah and thanks for the question, and that’s a good question because everybody has to answer it.

 You’re actually delivering service now and that at a level that your communities presumably been reasonably happy with as it has evolved over time.

 Regulations, state and federal laws and local ordinance

-So they set for community water and waste water and other system and networks.
+So they set for community water and wastewater and other system and networks.
 They will set it a minimum service level.
 It is just a matter of doing a stocktake take on those, we’re meeting all of those.

-One of the things we found in New Zealand when we build that back in the mid 90’s, was hey, oh, there’s a few laws that we aren’t really meeting that well.
-There’s some gaps, there are some issues.
+One of the things we found in New Zealand when we build that back in the mid 90’s, was hey, oh, there are a few laws that we aren’t really meeting that well.
+There are some gaps, there are some issues.

 How you are delivering your service

 The second thing is to look at how you are delivering your service, operationally, and so that might deal with – if I have a break or I have an outage or whatever it is, what sort of response times I’m looking at.

 It might come down to what sorts of pressure you’re trying to deliver it boundary or a tap that might be flow rates, so those sorts of things.